 How to reboot a Wear OS watch

-- Once you have opened the settings, scroll down to the bottom and tap on System.
+2. Scroll down to the bottom and tap on System.

 If you have chosen to simply restart your watch, your Wear OS smartwatch will be back up and running fresh and ready to go after a few moments.
 However, if you did fully power it off, you will need to hold the side button for a few seconds to turn your watch back on.